 By 2013, Instagram had well over 150 million active monthly users.
 Photos could be embedded on websites, and users could directly message one another.
 This year also saw the launch of sponsored advertising content.

-2016 saw the advent of Instagram “Stories”, where users could temporarily upload pictures that would last for a maximum of 24 hours.
+2016 saw the advent of Instagram “Stories”, where users could temporarily upload pictures and videos that would last for a maximum of 24 hours before disappearing.

 Do you have any advice for musicians using Instagram?
 How do you hire musicians for events?
 Do you have any great accounts you follow?
 Leave your thoughts in the comments below…